 A health savings account allows you to control as much of your own money as possible using a tax-advantaged strategy.
 You’ll be in compliance with the Affordable Care Act with a qualifying high-deductible health insurance plan, but you’ll also be saving money that can be used for qualified medical expenses, providers or facilities of your choice.

-Our HSA for America Personal Benefits Consultants have all the information you need to enroll in an HSA-qualified health plan.
+Our HSA for America Personal Benefits Managers have all the information you need to enroll in an HSA-qualified health plan.
 To learn more, visit our Guide to Open Enrollment web page.
 Or email for an appointment time that’s convenient for your schedule.